Breath: The New Science of a Lost Art: Summary

 The book examines the history, science, and culture of breathing and its impacts on human health.
 It investigates the history of how humans shifted from the natural state of nasal breathing to chronic mouth breathing.
 Nestor explores research that argues that this shift (due to the increased consumption of processed foods) has led to a rise in snoring, sleep apnea, asthma, autoimmune disease, and allergies.
 It includes Nestor's first-person experiences with breathing.
 He also worked with scientists at Stanford University whose research suggests that returning to a state of nasal breathing will improve an individual's health.
 Nestor wrote the book after ten years of researching the subject.

 Publication and promotion

 Breath was published by Riverhead Books on May 26, 2020.
 Nestor promoted the book with appearances on The Joe Rogan Experience and CBS This Morning.

 The book debuted at number seven on The New York Times nonfiction best-seller list for the week ending May 30, 2020.
 It spent 18 weeks on The New York Times nonfiction best-seller list in the first year of publication and was a bestseller in Germany, Spain, Croatia, Italy, and the UK.
 By February 2022, the book had sold over a million copies.
-As of April 2023, Breath has sold over a two million copies worldwide and has translated into more than 35 languages in 2022.
+As of April 2023, Breath has sold over two million copies worldwide and by 2022 had been translated into more than 35 languages.